ONSdigital/rm-sample-service/README.md

 ### Sample and Sample summary creation
 - Sample summary is created with the INIT state
 - samples are individually set up against a sample summary (in the INIT state?)
+- Response-operations-ui (or any service) hits the endpoint to check if all sample units have been loaded.
+If so, move sample summary to ACTIVE state

 ### Sending samples to case for case creation
 - Listens on the <topic> for a sample activation message